project-repo/cagebreak/README.md

 no reimplementation of ratpoison.
 Should you like to know if a feature will be implemented, open an issue or get in touch with the development team.

-This README is only relevant for development resources and instructions.
 For documentation of Cagebreak, please see the man pages for [cagebreak](man/cagebreak.1.md) and cagebreak [configuration](man/cagebreak-config.5.md) and the [Wiki](https://github.com/project-repo/cagebreak/wiki/).